 Protecting Your Business

-KeePINg your business safe from fraud and unexpected problems is a top priority.
-Your bank and insurance play a vital role here.
+Keeping your business safe from fraud and unexpected problems is a top priority for any entrepreneur.
+Your bank and insurance play a vital role here, offering layers of protection.

 Fraud Prevention and Security Measures

-Banks use many security features to protect your accounts.
-You also have a role to play in keeping your business safe.
+Banks use many security features to protect your accounts, employing advanced encryption and monitoring systems.
+You also have a crucial role to play in keeping your business safe from various online threats.
+Vigilance is your first line of defence.

 Keeping Your Account Safe Online

-Always use strong, unique passwords for your online banking.
-Be cautious about clicking on suspicious links and consider using two-factor authentication, which adds an extra layer of security.
+Always use strong, unique passwords for your online banking and change them regularly.
+Be cautious about clicking on suspicious links in emails or messages.
+Consider using two-factor authentication, which adds an extra layer of security by requiring a second verification step.

 Recognising Common Scams